-As part of this objective, the project consortium also initiated discussions on a new standard, which further doubled the channel density IEC 62496-4-3 to a single row 64 channel PMT, which cannot be matched by optical fibres and truly showcased the fundamental benefit of polymer waveguides over multi-fibre ferrules.
+Finally, as part of this objective, the project consortium also initiated discussions on a new standard, which further doubled the channel density IEC 62496-4-3 to a single row 64 channel PMT, which cannot be matched by optical fibres and truly showcased the fundamental benefit of polymer waveguides over multi-fibre ferrules.
 This proposal will be developed over the coming years to build on the results disseminated in this project for the single row of 32 waveguides.

-This objective was achieved successfully.
+This objective was completely met.

-To promote and improve adoption of a traceable Error Vector Magnitude metrological tool developed in EMRP project IND51 MORSE by writing and presenting papers and/or posters at events such as the IEEE British and Irish Conference on Optics and Photonics (BICOP) and exhibition through the European Conference on Optical Communications (ECOC) conference.(Objective 2)
+Objective 2: To promote and improve adoption of a traceable Error Vector Magnitude metrological tool developed in EMRP project IND51 MORSE by writing and presenting papers and/or posters at events such as the IEEE British and Irish Conference on Optics and Photonics (BICOP) and exhibition through the European Conference on Optical Communications (ECOC) conference

-Preparation and delivery of conference paper on the technology transfer from IND51 MORSE presented at the 7th Laser and Optoelectronics Conference (LOC 2021).
+The project partners, Resolute Photonics, Senko Advanced Components and NPL, disseminated the optical performance monitoring results from the EMRP IND51 MORSE project as an important aspect in the design of the next generation of optical communication systems.
+Accurate measurement analysis was developed to quantify the novel modulation schemes and to reliably predict the performance of optical coherent systems encoding information on both the amplitude and phase of the optical carrier for M-ary quadrature amplitude modulation (QAM).
+Preparation and delivery of a conference paper on the technology transfer from IND51 MORSE was presented at the 7th Laser and Optoelectronics Conference (LOC 2021).
 The paper entitled 'Metrology of Optical Communication Systems Using Error Vector Magnitude' has been published as an Open Access peer-reviewed paper in Journal of Applied Mathematics and Physics.
-The consortium has further disseminated the results at the International European Conference on Optical Communications (ECOC) conference in September 2022.
+The consortium has further disseminated the results at the International European Conference on Optical Communications (ECOC) conference in Basel, Switzerland.
 An exhibition was attended at ECOC conference (September 2022) in collaboration with the project partners, Senko Advanced components and Resolute Photonics, to disseminate IND51 MORSE results through 3 posters presentation on (i) Optical performance monitoring using error vector magnitude, (ii) Knowledge transfer for optical communications - metrology for high-speed data interconnects, and (iii) Knowledge transfer for optical communications - metrology and standardization high density pluggable optical interconnects.
 EVM was demonstrated as an efficient metrological tool for characterising the performance of high-speed connectivity in optical communications as developed in the EMRP project IND51 MORSE.
+Figure 2 shows the deviation of the EVM estimated for nondata-aided from data-aided reception for QPSK, 16-QAM, and 64-QAM in the presence of additive white Gaussian noise.